albertomontesg/davis-interactive/docs/pages/challenge.md

 The aim of this challenge is to evaluate interactive models that can provide high quality segmentation masks, using scribbles and multiple interactions.
 Scribbles are a realistic form of supervision when it comes to video object segmentation, as they can be obtained much faster than full segmentation masks.

 The workflow to evaluate these interactive models is as follows.
-A video sequence and a set of scribbles are given to the user.
+To start, a video sequence and a scribble for each object in a certain frame is given to the user.

 !!! note
-	Since there are 3 annotations per each sequence, the same sequence will be evaluated multiple times, starting from different annotated scribbles.
+	Since there are 3 annotations per each sequence, the same sequence is evaluated multiple times, starting from different human annotated scribbles.

-The user must run their model to perform a prediction of the masks for the entire sequence, starting from the given scribble.
+Then, the user's model has to predict the segmentation masks for all the frames in the sequence, taking into account the given scribbles.
 As timing is important, the time taken to perform this prediction is measured.
-Once the user has made the prediction and submited their results, a new set of scribbles for this sequence will be returned, simulating human interaction.
-The returned annotation is an additional set of scribbles on the frame where the prediction failed the most (i.e. worst Jaccard score).
-These annotations are performed automatically, simulating human behaviour.
+After that, the user submits the predicted masks to a server that returns a new set of scribbles for this sequence, simulating a human interaction.
+The returned scribbles are all in the frame with the worst prediction from a list of frames specified by the user (by default all the frames in the sequence).

-The following images show an example.
-The method makes a prediction, given the scribbles from the previous iteration(s) (left).
-Once the results are submitted, there are evaluated, and an additional set of scribbles is generated (right).
-The robot focuses on the zones where the error in prediction is the highest and tries to give feedback, as a human would do.
+In the following images, we show an example of the simulated human interaction.
+In the left, the mask predicted by the method given the scribbles from the previous iteration(s) is shown.
+Once the results are submitted and the frame with the worst performance is computed, the additional set of scribbles generated is shown in the right image.
+The robot focuses on the areas where the prediction error is the highest and tries to give feedback, as a human would do.
+These scribbles can either be in false positive or false negative regions.

 <div style="white-space: nowrap;">